faraji-fuji/learning-vue/Vue Tutorial/README.md

 Add a `mounted` hook, access the `<p>` via `this.$refs.p`, and perform some direct DOM operations on it (e.g. changing its `textContent`).

+## 10. Watchers

+Implement a watcher that fetches a new todo when the button is clicked.

 ---